 - Modified Bitumen Roofing requires a minimum roof pitch of 1/4:12 or greater.

-- Thermoset and Thermoplastic Single-ply Roofing requires a minimum roof pitch of 1/4:12 or greater.
+- Thermoset Single-ply Roofing requires a minimum roof pitch of 1/4:12 or greater.

 - Sprayed Polyurethane Foam Roofing requires a minimum roof pitch of 1/4:12 or greater.